acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

     ON s.plan_id = p.plan_id
     WHERE s.customer_id = 1;

+Steps:
+- Joined the subscriptions and the plans tables so that I could use the plan_name instead of the plan_id
+- Selected the customer_id, plan_name, and start_date
+- Filtered for one customer in the sample subscriptions table (provided on the Data With Danny page linked above)
+- Changed the filter for each customer in the sample table

 | customer_id | plan_name     | start_date               |
 | ----------- | ------------- | ------------------------ |
 | 1           | trial         | 2020-08-01T00:00:00.000Z |
 | 1           | basic monthly | 2020-08-08T00:00:00.000Z |

+- Customer 1 started their free trial on 2020-08-01
+- After the 1 week free trial, they upgraded to the basic monthly plan

 | customer_id | plan_name  | start_date               |